-Forbo Flooring products may be installed over underfloor heated floors providing the maximum surface temperature of the substrate does not exceed 27°C under any condition of use.
+Forbo flooring products may be installed over underfloor heated floors providing the maximum surface temperature of the substrate does not exceed 27°C under any condition of use.

-It is imperative that the underfloor heating systems have been previously commissioned and found to be functioning correctly prior to the floor finish being installed.
-Ensure that the underfloor heating system is switched off 48 hours prior to the floor covering installation commencing and remains off for at least 48 hours after the installation.
+It is imperative that the underfloor heating systems have been fully commissioned and found to be functioning correctly prior to the floor finish being installed.
+Ensure that the underfloor heating system is switched off 48 hours prior to the floor covering installation commencing and not turned on for at least 48 hours after the installation.